Pugnitello IGT Tuscan rosé wine 100% Pugnitello grape

 Varietal: 100% Pugnitello ancient Tuscan variety discovered in 1981

-Winemaking: Soft crushing of grapes and juice refrigeration with skins 8 hours.
-Fermentation at 16 °C .
-Partial Malolactic
+Winemaking: Soft crushing of grapes and juice refrigeration with skins for 8 hours.
+Fermentation at 16 °C. Partial Malolactic Description: Brilliant rosé colour.
+Vivacious

-Description: Brilliant rosé color.
-Vivacious wine with a floral and blueberry nose with flavors of red berry and almond.
+wine with a floral and blueberry nose with flavours of red berry and almond.

 Pugnitello Rosé ancient grape and new wine: Before we decided to produce a rosé we did two years lon sperimentation and produced 9 different rosé from 9 differente red Tuscan grapes such as Sangiovese, Fogliatonda, Orpicchio, Ciliegiolo, Colorino, Malvasia nera, Sangiovese grosso, Canaiolo and Pugnitello.
 At the end we selected the Pugnitello grape for his fruity taste, soft tannin and good acidity.
 Tuscan rosés – vino rosato, as they are known – are crisp and the taste of the Pugnitello grapes comes through strongly.
 Drunk unusually cold by Tuscan standards, these wines are almost all an excellent accompaniment to lunch ‘under the Tuscan sun’ when a cold, low-alcohol glass of wine goes perfectly with the classic combination of raw milk cheese and artisanal cold cuts of Cinta and Wild boards.